mislav/blog/rails/_posts/2007-12-22-install-sqlite3.markdown

 title: How to install SQLite3
 layout: post
 category: rails
+description: A couple of easy steps to install SQLite on Windows or Linux
 ---

 The new default database in Rails 2.0.2 is [SQLite3][1], which I personally think is a great default.
 Although there is [a discussion on Rails-core about reverting back to MySQL on Windows platforms if SQLite3 can’t be detected][2], I think the best choice for any Ruby developer (using Windows or any other OS) would be to simply have SQLite installed on every of her development environments.
 It only takes a minute.